OxalisCommunity/oxalis/README.md

 This repository contains the [PEPPOL](http://www.peppol.eu) Access Point which is being developed by [SendRegning](http://www.sendregning.no).
 The project is codenamed [Oxalis](http://en.wikipedia.org/wiki/Common_wood_sorrel).
 The Oxalis solution is an enhancement of the PEPPOL Sample Implementation.

-The binary distribution is available under "Downloads".
+The binary distribution is available under "Downloads" at Github.

 Oxalis consists of 3 components: